ryuhei-miyazato/ryuhei-miyazato.github.io/README.md

 ---

-My name is Ryuhei Miyazato
+My name is Ryuhei Miyazato.
 I am 2nd year master’s student at the University of Electro-Communicationsa and a mamber of Harada Laboratory.

 - Email: miyazato(at)uec.ac.jp